UniversalPayload/spec/docs/chapter2-payload-image-format.rst

                                               images, this is the size of the compressed data.
-The size of the uncompressed data is stored in the 'uncomp-size' property. load              R / O       u32 / u64    This should not normally be needed, since Payloads should be loadable to any suitable address.
+The size of the uncompressed data is stored in the 'uncomp-size' property. load              OR          u32 / u64    This should not normally be needed, since Payloads should be loadable to any suitable address.